 - 118.35 Programs for gifted and talented pupils.
 (1) In this section, "gifted and talented pupils" means pupils enrolled in public schools who give evidence of high performance capability in intellectual, creative, artistic, leadership or specific academic areas and who need services or activities not ordinarily provided in a regular school program in order to fully develop such capabilities. - (2) The state superintendent shall by rule establish guidelines for the identification of gifted and talented pupils. - (3) Each school board shall ensure that all gifted and talented pupils enrolled in the school district have access to a program for gifted and talented pupils. - (4) From the appropriation under s.
-20.255 (2) (fy), the department shall award grants to nonprofit organizations, cooperative educational service agencies, and the school district operating under ch.
-119 for the purpose of providing advanced curriculum and assessments for gifted and talented pupils.
+20.255 (2) (fy), the department shall award grants to nonprofit organizations, cooperative educational service agencies, institutions within the University of Wisconsin System, and the school district operating under ch.
+119 for the purpose of providing to gifted and talented pupils those services and activities not ordinarily provided in a regular school program that allow such pupils to fully develop their capabilities.

 History: 1985 a.
 29; 1995 a.
 27 s.
 9145 (1); 1997 a.
 27, 240; 2005 a.
 25; 2007 a.
-20.
+20; 2011 a.
+32

 - 118.38 Waivers of laws and rules.
 (1) (a) A school board may request the department to waive any school board or school district requirement in chs.
 115 to 121 or in the administrative rules promulgated by the department under the authority of those chapters, except for statutes or rules related to any of the following: - 1.
 The health or safety of pupils. - 2.
 Pupil discrimination under s.
 118.13. - 3.
 The pupil assessment program under s.
 118.30 and the standardized reading test required under s.
 121.02 (1) (r). - 4.
 Pupil records under s.
 118.125. - 5.
 The collection of data by the department. - 6.
 The uniform financial fund accounting system under ss.
 115.28 (13) and 115.30 (1) and audits of school district accounts under s.
-120.14.

-- 7. Licensure or certification under s.
+120.14. - 7.
+Licensure or certification under s.
 115.28 (7) or (7m) other than the licensure of the school district administrator or business manager. - 8.
 The commencement of the school term under s.
-118.045. - The requirements established for achievement guarantee contracts under s.
+118.045. - 9.
+The requirements established for achievement guarantee contracts under s.
 118.43. - (b) Before requesting a waiver, the school board shall hold a public hearing in the school district on the request. - (1m) The school board shall specify in its request for a waiver its reason for requesting the waiver. - (2) (am) In determining whether to grant the waiver, the department shall consider all of the following factors and may consider additional factors: - 1.
 Whether the requirement impedes progress toward achieving a local improvement plan developed under sec.
 309 (a) (3) of P.L.
-103-227. - 2.
-If the school board has adopted educational goals for the school district, whether the requirement impedes progress toward achieving the goals.

-(bm) The department shall promulgate rules establishing criteria for waiving the requirement to schedule at least the number of hours of direct pupil instruction specified under s.
+103-227. - If the school board has adopted educational goals for the school district, whether the requirement impedes progress toward achieving the goals. - (bm) The department shall promulgate rules establishing criteria for waiving the requirement to schedule at least the number of hours of direct pupil instruction specified under s.
 121.02 (1) (f) 2. if school is closed for a reason specified in s.
 115.01 (10) (a) 2. or 3.